Marisa Cappetta

 Erik Kennedy

-Erik Kennedy (he/him) is the author of the poetry collections Another Beautiful Day Indoors (2022) and There’s No Place Like the Internet in Springtime (2018), both with Te Herenga Waka University Press, and he co-edited No Other Place to Stand, a book of climate change poetry from Aotearoa and the Pacific (Auckland University Press, 2022).
+Erik Kennedy (he/him) is the author of the poetry collections Sick Power Trip (2025), Another Beautiful Day Indoors (2022) and There’s No Place Like the Internet in Springtime (2018) all with Te Herenga Waka University Press, and he co-edited No Other Place to Stand, a book of climate change poetry from Aotearoa and the Pacific (Auckland University Press, 2022).
 He joined the CPC committee in 2017, and is currently the secretary.